Skip to content

-Why we do not use carmine (E120)
+Why we avoid carmine (E120)

 With Miralina, we want to offer sweets that Muslims can consume without hesitation or doubt.